Was there one?

 India Calendar: Encyclopedia of Indo-Aryan Research, G. Thibaut, states: "All Veda texts speak uniformly and exclusively of a year of 360 days.
 Passages in which this length of year is directly stated are found in all the Brahmanas."
-And further, that the Vedas (1500 - 500 B.C.) never mention intercalary days.
+Thibaut further states that the Vedas (1500 - 500 B.C.) never mention intercalary days.
 The Sanskrit Mahabharata from the 1st millennium B.C. indicates a year of twelve months of 30 days, which forced the addition of a thirteenth month every five years.
 Also, the Vedas contain four ages, such as the Golden Age, the Silver Age, each of which is divisible by 360, including the Silver Age (Treta Yuga) which is 360 * 3600 years long.
 "Now the lunar month... in Hindu calendrical usage divided into thirty equal portions of time called 'tithis,' which are considered as lunar days..." writes Plunket in Ancient Calendars and Constellations.
 Then Plunket quotes a publication titled The Indian Calendar for 1892: "The Hindu Lunar months invariably consist of thirty Tithis, or Lunar days; and the whole month is divided into two equal parts of fifteen Tithis each, the one called Shukla or Shuddh Paksha—the bright half or increase of the Moon; the other Krishna or Vadya Paksha—the dark half or decrease of the Moon."
+The Hindus had assigned a god to each of the twelve months, except for the intercalary month.
+The occasional 13th month was called Mal (Unclean) until Vishnu agreed to represent this month.

 Sumerian Calendar: The calendar and the ancient "base 60" number system are related.
 The Sumerian and Babylonian "sexagesimal" system was actually a hybrid of base 6 and (as our own) base 10.
 Dr. Robert Englund, professor of Assyriology & Sumerology at UCLA wrote about Sumeria's numeric and calendric systems in his Administrative Timekeeping in Ancient Mesopotamia published in the Journal of the Economic and Social History of the Orient, 1988, pp. 121-122: